(1) In architecture, a series of regularly spaced columns

 the hardware or the detached roof.

-1962 Pontiac Catalina convertible with Riveria "Esquire" Series 300 hard top.
+1962 Pontiac Catalina convertible with Riveria "Esquire" Series 300 hard-top.
+Note the fake landau irons.

-No manufacturer attempted a retractable hard top on the
+No manufacturer attempted a retractable hard-top on the

 scale of the big Skyliner but at least one aftermarket supplier thought there